VardhanSuroshi/Memory-Design-And-Testing/README.md

 WL = 1 and hence access transistors are ON.
 Therefore, the cell is connected to BL and BL' and hence there is a possibility of noise getting added.
 Therefore, the curve flattens during the read operation hence reducing the box size.
-Hence, the stability reduces.
+Hence, the stability is reduced.
 ```
  SNM = min (max(SNM1),max( SNM2) )
  = min (225.417mV, 218.623mV)